-OneSole is the creation of Dominique McClain Barteet, who designed a shoe with interchangeable looks.
+Dominique McClain Barteet designed OneSole – a shoe with interchangeable looks.
 The idea of Dominique was developed when she bought the same three pairs of shoes in different colors in the mall.
-She felt there had to be a better way to achieve three different looks without buying three pairs of the same shoe is what pushes her for her product.
+A better way to achieve three different looks without buying three pairs of the same shoe is what pushes her for her product.

-OneSole costs between $ 70 and $ 80 and it is best known for comfort.
+OneSole costs between $70 and $80 and it is best known for comfort.
 The tops range from 12 to 30 US dollars.
 The shoe shapes are made in Italy, the upper in Palm Beach, Florida.

 Dominique McClain Barteet is a pharmacist by profession!
 She did this business behind her pharmacy and moved her pharmacy to the back end of her shoe factory.
-Onesole is sold in over 80 countries and features over 3000 different tops and over 20 sole bases.
+Onesole features over 20 sole bases and over 3000 different tops and it is sold in over 80 countries.

 Entrepreneurs: Aldo Orta

-Aldo Orta Jewelry makes fashion jewelry with a royal theme.
+Aldo Orta Jewelry created her fashion jewelry line with a royal theme.
 Aldo Orta Jewelry sells to Celebrities and high-end markets, but the founder Aldo Orta wanted to create an affordable line of jewelry.

-Aldo Orta’s jewelry designs are sold on QVC, and have been worn by celebrities.
+Aldo Orta’s jewelry designs have been worn by celebrities and are sold on QVC.
 Aldo is an artist from Mexico City, now living in Chicago.

-Aldo Orta has been featured on QVC, and its sales have increased 70%.
-They got a commission to create a beautiful piece for Queen Elizabeth.
+Its sales have increased 70%, after Aldo Orta has been featured on QVC, and even they got a commission to create a beautiful piece for Queen Elizabeth.
 Aldo Orta received financial backing from Shark Tank’s investors Barbara Corcoran and Kevin Harrington.